ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 (de)serialisation but that seems a bit far to go.

-## Strategy for databases in IndexedDB
-Currently we run two databases:
-  1. one for storing observations, the `obsStore`
-  1. one just for the Service Worker, the `swStore`

-The `obsStore` is really the main store you should worry about.
-It stores the observations locally until we've uploaded them to iNat.
-The main (UI) thread does most of the manipulation of these records.
-Be aware that the SW will also touch the records by setting the recordProcessingOutcome.
-It would have been good to only have one thread writing to the DB but the SW can continue to run in the background after the clients are closed, suspended, etc (think someone turning their phone screen off).
-This means we need the SW to be able to write as it's the only one around to do it.

-The `swStore` is used as a persistent working area for the SW while in processes an observation.
-The SW first tries to create the observation on iNat, and while that's happening it stores the data for the dependent requests (photos and obs fields) in its DB.
-Once the request for the observation itself has succeeded, the requests for the dependents are generated and the record is removed from the DB.
-This is why this DB will be empty most of the time.

-There is also one other DB that you'll see, but it's not ours.
-It's the DB that's managed by Workbox's queue.
-(At the time of writing) Each of the records in this DB will be a single request that Workbox is waiting to make.

-Beware the limitation of IndexedDB if you have WOW open in multiple tabs.
-Apparently connections from one tab will apparently block the other.
-The other connections won't fail, they'll just block until they can run.
-At the time of writing, I wasn't able to reproduce this behaviour but if you see weird things happening, this is something to investigate.

 ## iNaturalist
 We need somewhere to store the observations that our users create.
 We could create our own walled garden but then we'd have to reinvent a lot of wheels and